rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/ECOSTRESS.md

 - Slight underestimation of ET in croplands
 - High variability and lower accuracy at shrublands and forested sites
 - Natural settings perform worse than agriultural ones
+- Errors decreased when data were aggregated over longer periods